 Everyone is entitled to either a burial service (funeral) or to have their ashes buried in their local parish churchyard by their local parish priest regardless of whether they attended church or not.
 Since All Saints' churchyard is closed, burials take place in the adjoining cemetery.
 Services are also conducted at the local crematorium.

 Please do speak to us or email us using the Contact us page if you would like more information.

 If this is all new to you and you do not know where to start, the Church of England Funerals website contains lots of helpful information.

 The death of a loved one is a very difficult time.
 If you would like someone from the church to visit you, please get in touch.

 Book of Remembrance

 Here at All Saints' we have a 'Book of Remembrance' where it is possible to commeorate the life of a relative who was born, lived or died in the Parish or had a direct connection with the Marcham area.
-If you wish to have an entry made, please print off and complete the form below and return it to All Saints' Parish Office, 41 North Street, Marcham, OX13 6NQ.
+If you wish to have an entry made, please print off and complete the form below and return it to All Saints' Parish Office, All Saints' Church, Church Street, Marcham, OX13 6NP.
 The cost per entry is £20, made payable to Carolyn Blackmore, the calligrapher.